maricotagc/Java_Logger/README.md

 **Loggers** are responsible for capturing events (LogRecords) and passing them to the appropriate Appender.

-**Appenders (handlers)** are responsible for recording log events to a destination.
+**Appenders (handlers)** are responsible for recording log events to a destination (console, file, etc).

 **Layouts (formatters)** are responsible for determine how the data looks when it appears in a log entry.

 When your application makes a logging call, the Logger records the event in a LogRecord and forwards it to the appropriate Appender.
-The Appender then formats the record using a Layout before sending it a destination such as the console, a file, or another application.
+The Appender then formats the record using a Layout before sending it to a destination.

 ### Frameworks
 There are a few frameworks for logging and each one of them has its own levels.